Bug Thinking

 By neglecting this peculiar area of their business, the companies fail to prioritize the protection of their client’s and employees’ personal and financial information.

-When it comes to preventing one’s business from getting attacked by cybercriminals, the good news is that prevention and protection are possible through consistent efforts and upgrading one’s business model.
-Also, everyone must be on the same page regarding saving the business.
+When it comes to preventing one’s business from getting attacked by cybercriminals, the good news is that prevention and protection are possible through consistent efforts and upgrading one’s business model, as well as things like making sure employees are using Secure mobile devices, especially if a business operates a BYOD policy.
+Also, everyone must be on the same page regarding keeping the business safe.

 Final Thoughts